 How can the outdoors help us be better facilitators?

 Studies have shown that outdoor learning correlates with greater group bonding and cohesion, enhanced learning outcomes, more creative thinking, well-being, concentration, behaviour, memory, and confidence.

 Based around a campfire, we’ll explore different ways of answering the question of how nature can help us be better facilitators, using our head, heart and hands, and reconnecting to the wisdom of nature.

 Activities might include: a nature quest, a sit spot, the way of council.

-Our next Learning Day will be held on Monday 2nd November at Highfield Park, Hook, (£80 members, £100 non-members, 10am-4pm).
+Cost are £80 members, £100 non-members, and lunch and refreshments are provided.
 Places are limited so please book early to secure a place.
 To book, please email us or call us on 0203 282 7128.

-The Constellations approach combines insights from family therapy (Bert Hellinger), Transactional Analysis, Gestalt and other humanistic and psychodynamic approaches to enhance our understanding of what is required for effective relationships within groups.
+The Constellations approach is a visual and spatial way of working that combines insights from family therapy (Bert Hellinger), Transactional Analysis, Gestalt and other humanistic and psychodynamic approaches.